 Why did you choose to study at UEL?

-I chose to study at UEL as it offered a great teacher training program and had amazing facilities and library facilities.
-I liked that we were able to study at Stratford and Dockland campus.
+I chose to study at UEL as it offered a great teacher training programme and had amazing library facilities.
+I liked that we were able to study at Stratford and Dockland campuses.

 What is your one special memory of your time at UEL?

 One of my special memories was seeing some students graduate and I remember thinking one day that will be me.
 I also really enjoyed the trip to Wales we went on to meet my lecturer and colleagues.

 What have you done since graduating from UEL?